 The MS also requires online learners to participate in practicums and internship experiences.
 Students may complete these field placements in local agencies near their geographic locations with online supervision.
 Students interested in alcohol and substance abuse counseling may focus their electives and field placements in this area.

-The University of Massachusetts Boston is regionally accredited by the New England Commission of Higher Education (NECHE).
+The University of Massachusetts Boston is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).
 The master of science in rehabilitation counseling is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 This 60-credit program equips students for career opportunities in the expanding fields of rehabilitation services, substance abuse and addictions counseling, and prevention and employee assistance programs.
 Completion of the MRC coursework qualifies graduates of the program to sit for the Certified Rehabilitation Counselor examination.